px/1934/README.md

 Install cpanm, and [Convert::Morse](http://search.cpan.org/dist/Convert-Morse/lib/Convert/Morse.pm) CPAN module.

-I personally about to use `cpan` directly, but even the [cpan.org website](http://www.cpan.org/modules/INSTALL.html) says to use `cpanm`.
+I was personally about to use `cpan` directly, but even the [cpan.org website](http://www.cpan.org/modules/INSTALL.html) says to use `cpanm`.

-    # this will take a minute or two, choose the local installation.
+    # this will take a minute or two, choose the local installation. "local::lib"
     cpan App::cpanminus
     # grab the CPAN module
     cpanm Convert::Morse